 It’s unlikely that you’ll be able to eat T-Bone steak on a regular basis unless you’re filthy rich.
 If you do get your hands on some T-Bone steak, though, then it’s recommended that you either grill or broil the steak for maximum flavor.
 The T-Bone’s bone is actually favorable in the cut for this reason, as heat is conducted through bone, cooking the steak more evenly than other cuts.

-The steak goes by many names other than tenderloin, including eye fillet in Australia, Filet Mignon in Brazil, filet in France, and fillet in the U.K, and South Africa.
-They’re a cut of muscles found near the kidneys and other sirloin steaks, meaning that they’re a muscle rarely used, which results in extraordinarily tender meat.
+Tenderloin a cut of muscle found near the kidneys and other sirloin steaks, meaning that the muscle is rarely used, which results in extraordinarily tender meat.

 Tenderloin steak comes in many different forms.
 You can buy them unpeeled (where the steak still has the skin and fats attached to it) or peeled (with only the skin and without the fat).
 The most expensive form of tenderloin is PSMOs (read as “pismos”), an acronym that stands for “peeled, silver skin removed, and side muscle left on”.